compie-technologies/mongo-orm/README.md

 const res = await myModel.find(query).exec();
 ```

-MongoOrm also implements a method called `asResultPromise()` that unwraps the query response into simple object and can be used as follow:
+Mongorm also implements a method called `asResultPromise()` that unwraps the query response into simple object and can be used as follow:

 ```js
 const query = {